padogrid/bundle-hazelcast-5-app-ml_lstm-cluster-ml_jet/README.md

   -m MAP, --map MAP     Hazelcast map that contains observed data (default: stocks) -f FEATURE, --feature FEATURE
                         Feature name (default: stock1-jitter) -g, --generate        Generate model.
-If specified then creates a new model, otherwise, uses the existing model.
+If specified then creates a new model, otherwise, uses the existing model. (default: False)
-                        (default: False)
   -e EPOCHS, --epochs EPOCHS
-                        Epochs (default: 10)
-  -n NEURONS, --neurons NEURONS
+                        Number of model fit iterations (number of epochs to train the model).
+This option has no effect for the existing model. (default: 10) -n NEURONS, --neurons NEURONS
+                        Number of neurons in the hidden layer.
+This option has no effect for the existing model.
-                        Neurons (default: 10)
+                        (default: 10)
+  -b BATCH_SIZE, --batch_size BATCH_SIZE
+                        Batch size.
+If the existing model is used, then the specified batch size is overwritten with the existing model's batch size. (default: 1) -t TEST_DATA_PERCENTAGE, --test_data_percentage TEST_DATA_PERCENTAGE
+                        Test data percentage. (default: 0.2) -v, --verbose         Print interim results. (default: False)
 ```

 Try the default feature using the included models.